Mile High Summer Camp - July 12-17, 2015

 Mile High Camp is held at the Easter Seals, Rocky Mountain Village

 just 42 miles west of Denver near Idaho Springs.
 The on-site staff from Rocky Mountain Village as well as the HTC clinical staff and the camp director from the NHF Colorado strive for camp to be a positive and fun experience that creates bonds with new friends and provides patients and families with education and skills to manage their disorder.
 There is separate programming for the school age, middle school and high school campers that challenge them with new experiences and helps them develop new skills.

 The HTC has spent the past few years transitioning the organizational portion of camp to NHF Colorado but the Treatment Center staff remains committed to supporting the program through both funding and providing clinical care, training and personnel.
 For more information on this wonderful program, registration forms

-and payment, please visit the NHF Colorado’s website camp page
+and payment, please visit the NHF Colorado’s Camp FAQ page

 As part of the Mile High Summer Camp program, teens affected by bleeding disorders can take part in the “Leadership in Training” program.
 This program offers teens that are entering or are currently enrolled in high school the chance to improve leadership skills, build relationships and provide peer mentoring to younger campers at our Mile High Camp.
 To learn more about this opportunity, please visit the NHF Colorado website